 As shown by the above illustrative calculations, an MLP may be included in the proxy group and its full distribution used in the DCF analysis without distorting the results.
 This is because the level of an MLP's distributions affects both its share price and its projected growth rate.
 The MLP's inclusion of a return of equity in its distribution causes its share price to be higher than it otherwise would be and its growth rate to be lower.
-These facts offset the effect of the higher distribution at earnings would lead to a distorted result.
+These facts offset the effect of the higher distribution on the DCF calculation of the MLP's ROE: Indeed, capping the MLP's distribution at earnings would lead to a distorted result.
 This is because there would be mismatch between the market-determined share price, which reflects the actual, higher uncapped distribution, and the lower earnings-capped distribution.